-A copy of the comprehensive psycho educational report must be provided to the ODS at NMT in order for the student to be eligible for accommodations and/or modifications.
+A copy of the comprehensive psycho-educational report should be provided to the SAS at NMT in order for the student to be eligible for accommodations and/or modifications.
 Documentation should include testing scores and a verifying statement from a school psychologist, clinical psychologist, neuropsychologist, or other qualified professional.
-This group of students comprises the largest population of students served by ODS.
+This group of students comprises the largest population of students served by SAS.
 Learning disabilities affect the manner in which individuals acquire, integrate, and/or express knowledge.
 Learning disabilities may affect a student's performance in reading, writing, spoken language, mathematics, or orientation to space and time.